-The complaints Peachy received were often about the way the company assessed affordability of loans for its customers.
-Some borrowers, for example, claimed that the company carried out inaccurate background checks on their personal situations, meaning that they were given a loan that they weren’t able to afford to pay back in the long-run.
+The complaints Peachy received were often about the way the company assessed the affordability of loans for its customers.
+Some borrowers, for example, claimed that the company carried out inaccurate background checks on their personal situations, meaning that they were given a loan that they weren’t able to afford to pay back in the long run.
 This then resulted in a vicious cycle; they missed payments because they couldn’t afford to pay it back, and then they gained more interest as a result.

 However, Peachy is no longer allowed to issue new loans.